PaoloFrigo/my-amp-switcher/README.md

     ```

 ## User Interface Notes
 The application has 2 main configuration files.
-"Settings" (settings.json) for visualization preferences and defaults and profiles (individually saved under the profiles folder) specific to the functions they are designed to perform.
+"Settings" (settings.json) for visualization preferences/defaults and profiles (individually saved under the profiles folder) specific to the functions they are designed to perform.

 This is the layout of the app:
 ![Gui](./media/gui_sections.png)
 1. The window title is set to the profile name loaded.
-2. The file menu allows users to manage profiles under 'Profiles', general 'Settings' and review the current version in use the 'About' section.
+2. The file menu allows users to manage profiles under 'Profiles', general 'Settings', and review the current version using the 'About' section.
 Toolbar section
 3. Dropdown with available and showing the MIDI Output currently selected.
-4. Refresh button to reload all availabile MIDI Outputs (in case they have changed since the app startup)
+4. Refresh button to reload all available MIDI Outputs (in case they have changed since the app startup)
 5. Dropdown of Midi Channel and showing what is selected in the loaded profile.
-The "Save" button will write any change applied to the dropbox in the toolbar to the settings (Midi Output) and profile (Channel) files.
+The "Save" button will write any change applied to the dropdown in the toolbar to the settings (Midi Output) and profile (Channel) files.
-6. All Button's labels and MIDI messages are defined in the profile, instead text size and number of buttons for each row are defined in the settings.
+6. All Button labels and MIDI messages are defined in the profile, instead text size and the number of buttons for each row are defined in the settings.
-7. Status bar displays MIDI Messages and user notifications.
+7. The status bar displays MIDI Messages and user notifications.

 ## Usage
-* Please make sure you connect the your midi interface before opening My-Amp-Swticher.
+* Please make sure you connect your MIDI interface before opening My-Amp-Swticher.

-* Please consider that you OS when launching the app may require your authorisation for allowing the app to access your microphone.
+* Please consider that your OS when launching the app may require your authorisation to allow the app to access your microphone.
 ![microphone](./media/microphone_access.png)

 ## Show Your Support